The 3D pulsar magnetosphere with machine learning: first results: Gaps in our current understanding

 The origin of these results remains unclear.
-Some researchers suspect that they arise either due to insufficient resolution in current PIC simulations, or to inadequate running times to reach a true steady-state.
-We believe that the issue may be more serious because current state-of-the-art numerical methods seem inadequate to treat magnetospheric current sheets, especially the separatrix current sheet that contains a guide field and is connected at its tip to the equatorial current sheet (see the Appendix).
+Some researchers suspect that they arise either due to insufficient resolution in current PIC simulations, or to inadequate titletimes to reach a true steady-state.
 On the other hand, the resolution of current PIC simulations falls significantly short in modeling the microphysics of the equatorial current sheet.
 To generate pulsar light curves and spectra for comparison with observations, simulation results are extrapolated by several orders of magnitude (particle Lorentz factors, magnetic field values, electromagnetic spectra, etc.).
 Unfortunately, there is no consensus among research groups regarding the specific extrapolation method.
 Consequently, a universally accepted understanding of the physical origin of high-energy radiation from pulsars remains elusive.

-Given the inherent challenges of all traditional numerical methods, we believe that this represents a critical development that could significantly misdirect pulsar research, especially considering that reviews have already begun to emerge in the literature.
-Our proposal is to revisit fundamental principles and independently derive the reference ideal force-free magnetosphere using a novel numerical approach that treats the separatrix and equatorial discontinuities as genuine ideal current sheets, rather than mere numerical approximations.
-In the present Letter, we generalize in 3D the axisymmetric dissipationless ideal solutions of \citet[][hereafter Paper~I]{2024MNRAS.528.3141D} and \citet[][hereafter Paper~II]{2024Univ...10..178C}.
-This is the third paper (Paper~III) of an ongoing investigation that aims to produce the reference ideal solution of the 3D pulsar magnetosphere against which all past and ongoing numerical simulations will be compared and evaluated.
+Our proposal is to revisit fundamental principles and independently derive the ideal force-free magnetosphere using a novel numerical approach that treats the separatrix and equatorial discontinuities as genuine ideal current sheets.
+In the present paper, we generalize in 3D the axisymmetric ideal solutions of \citet[][hereafter Paper~I]{2024MNRAS.528.3141D} and \citet[][hereafter Paper~II]{2024Univ...10..178C}.
+This is the third paper (Paper~III) of an ongoing investigation that aims to produce the reference ideal solution of the 3D pulsar magnetosphere.